rgocal/Switchbar/README.md

 # Switchbar
-Google's Swtichbar layout widget recreated for personal use!
+Google's Switchbar layout widget recreated for personal use!
 Want a preview?
 Open up your android settings, navigate to wireless settings, open up your wifi settings, and woolah!
 That's a switchbar!

 # Let's get setup
 Add these correctly to your gradle setup files.